HaagaHeliaLab/a1602549/README.md

 # iNails

+#Idea

-This application is used for Nails service, from that service's owner can control their services easier and give client more experince.
+- This application is used for Nails service, from that service's owner can control their services easier and give client more experince.

 #Feature